 - Pricing discovery

-The COPS graphical user interface integrates claims data with external sources such as CMS and maps data and provides investigators with detailed information on:
+The graphical user interface integrates claims data with external sources such as CMS and maps data and provides investigators with detailed information on:

 - National Drug Codes